Wild Oats takes lead in Sydney to Hobart - Sport - NZ Herald News

 But later on Monday, as the fleet sped down the coast of New South Wales state at a pace which made a race record a possibility, the 100 foot Wild Oats was 3 kilometers ahead of Perpetual LOYAL.

-The Hong Kong-based Scallyway was in third place a further three kilometeres behind.
+The Hong Kong-based Scallyway was in third place, a further 3 kilometers behind.

 Their rapid early progress made it more likely the Sydney to Hobart race record, held by Wild Oats since 2011, may fall.
 The record stands at 18 hours, 23 minutes, 12 seconds.